hanez/fgg/README.md

 ## To do:

 - Error handling.
 Not done in any way so far... :|
+- Make use of some CLI parameters to make it more comfortable to use fgg.
+- Configure the Python logging stuff and add logging for easy debugging... ;)
 - ~~Save as most cached data as JSON files as possible.
 Object dumps are related to Ruby only at the moment.
   So limit the use of Marshal to a minimum!~~ Nor marshal nor pickle is used anymore.
 All cache is JSON.
 - ~~Rewrite fgg in Python. **Ruby is a weird language o_O!**~~ Python is the now the language of choice.